-Cincinnati Financial Corporation is one of the 25 largest property casualty insurers in the nation, based on net written premium volume from our insurance subsidiary.
+Cincinnati Financial Corporation is one of the 25 largest property casualty insurers in the nation, based on net written premium volume from our U.S. insurance subsidiary.
 The U.S. property casualty insurance industry is a highly competitive marketplace with more than 2,000 stock and mutual companies operating independently or in groups.
 We compete with these companies, which offer standard market property casualty and/or excess and surplus lines and life insurance products as we do, seeking to increase our share of these multibillion-dollar markets.
 Critical to our long-term success are highly experienced, dedicated and capable executives who can manage our business day to day and who possess the vision to plan for and adjust to changes in the market.
 The objective of our executive compensation program is to attract, motivate, reward, develop and retain the executive talent required for our long-term success.
 We also must nurture the capabilities of our emerging leaders to ensure that we have an appropriate depth of executive talent.
 We believe that as an associate's level of responsibility increases, so should the proportion of performance-based compensation.
 As a result, our executive compensation program aims to tie a meaningful level of each officer's compensation to awards that require achievement of the primary financial objectives by which we measure the company's performance, creating a firm link between pay and performance.

-2018 Business and Financial Highlights
+2019 Business and Financial Highlights

-In 2018, our industry experienced a second consecutive year of elevated levels of insured losses from hurricanes, wildfires and other catastrophic weather events.
-It also was a year that ended with a sharp decline in the equity markets.
-Your company delivered strong operating results and somewhat mixed financial performance that benefited shareholders with one-year and three-year total shareholder returns of 6.2 percent and 43.0 percent, respectively; a 4.4 percent decrease in book value; and a 6.0 percent increase in regular cash dividends declared.
-This performance generated payouts of annual incentive compensation and performance-based restricted stock units at threshold levels for our named executive officers.
-Highlights of our company's performance in 2018 included:
+In 2019, your company continued its focus on helping our independent agents to grow profitably by carefully selecting and pricing accounts and by expanding products, markets and services for their customers.
+It also was a year in which the level of catastrophe weather events returned to historically expected levels and equity markets rebounded.
+Your company delivered strong financial and operating results that benefited shareholders with one-year and three-year total shareholder returns of 38.9% and 51.0%, respectively; a 25.9% increase in book value; and a 5.7% increase in regular cash dividends declared.
+This performance generated payouts of annual incentive compensation and performance-based restricted stock units at maximum and target levels, respectively, for our named executive officers.
+Highlights of our company's performance in 2019 included:

-- A 45 percent increase in underwriting profit to \$186 million and a combined ratio of 96.4 percent for 2018, marking our seventh consecutive year of underwriting profit.
-In 2018, our efforts to further segment our renewal and new business opportunities with better pricing precision and risk-selection decisions continued to benefit underwriting performance. - An all-time record-level of consolidated property casualty new business written premiums at \$652 million, up 4 percent, driven by new agency appointment contributions. - A 4 percent increase in consolidated property casualty net written premiums to more than \$5 billion in 2018.
-The increase in premiums reflects our growth initiatives, modest average price increases for most lines of business and a higher level of insured exposures.
+- An 83% increase in property casualty underwriting profit to \$341 million and a combined ratio of 93.8% for 2019, marking our eighth consecutive year of underwriting profit.
+In 2019, our efforts to further segment our renewal and new business opportunities with better pricing precision and risk-selection decisions continued to benefit underwriting performance. - A record-level of consolidated property casualty new business written premiums at \$778 million, up 19%. - A 10% increase in consolidated property casualty net written premiums to more than \$5.5 billion in 2019.
+The increase in premiums includes the contribution from Cincinnati Global Underwriting Ltd.

+acquired in February 2019, and reflects our growth initiatives, higher average price increases for most lines of business and a higher level of insured exposures.